 - In good overall health: Surgery can be taxing on the body, so living a healthy lifestyle and being at a reasonable BMI is important.
 Certain conditions, such as diabetes, can place a person at higher risk during surgery, so having them well-managed is important.
 You must also be very open with your surgeon about your medical history.

 - Well informed about the procedure and what to expect: Doing your research about both your surgeon and the procedure will ensure a better outcome.
-Knowing about the specifics of the surgery can also help ease any anxiety you may have about it.
+Keep in mind that your surgeon may also perform a breast lift during your breast reduction procedure.
+Knowing the specifics of each surgery can help ease any anxiety you may have about them.
 Electing to have a breast reduction is a big decision, so you should be informed every step of the way.